opsschool/curriculum/hardware_101.rst

 unit, but sizes of this are usually much larger, using 8U or more depending on the number of blades the chassis supports.

-Blades were originally hoped to solve server density issues, and the some products have the ability to house four  servers in only 2U of space.
-The primary marketing message these days is the ease of physical cable management in complex environments.
+Blades were originally hoped to solve server density issues, and some products have the ability to house four servers in only 2U of space.
+In recent years blades have been used to solve physical cable management issues in complex environemnts, since there are very few cables required to connect the systems to other pieces of infrastructure.

 SANs
 ----